freqtrade/freqtrade/docs/hyperopt.md

 You can use the `--print-all` command line option if you would like to see all results in the hyperopt output, not only the best ones.
 When `--print-all` is used, current best results are also colorized by default -- they are printed in bold (bright) style.
 This can also be switched off with the `--no-color` command line option.

+!!!
+Note "Windows and color output"
+    Windows does not support color-output nativly, therefore it is automatically disabled.
+To have color-output for hyperopt running under windows, please consider using WSL.

 ### Understand Hyperopt ROI results

 If you are optimizing ROI (i.e. if optimization search-space contains 'all', 'default' or 'roi'), your result will look as follows and include a ROI table: